Wyongah

 Table Chart PROFILE FAQ

-Wyongah has a typical household mix, with a higher-than-average median household size
+Wyongah has a typical household mix, with a fairly typical median household size

-Family households constitute 75.1% of all households, including 28.4% couples with children, 25.1% couples without children, and 19.4% single parent families.
-Non-family households account for the remaining 24.9%, with lone person households at 22.3% and group households comprising 2.5%.
-The median household size is 2.7 people, larger than the Greater Sydney average of 2.5.
+Family households compose 75.1% of all households, including 28.4% couples with children, 25.1% couples without children, and 19.4% single parent families.
+Non-family households constitute the remaining 24.9%, with lone person households at 22.3% and group households comprising 2.5%.
+The median household size is 2.7 people, aligning with the Greater Sydney average.

 Frequently Asked Questions - Households